Mohit121421/Java-Script-Learning/README.md

 Day 4 = Learn About Functions, Function with Parameters and Arrow Function in Javascript(js).

-Day 5 = Learn About Strings, Also Learns Differents String Methods in Javascript.
+Day 5 = Learn About Strings, Also Learns Differents String Methods in Javascript(js).

+Day 6 = Learn About Array and Different Array Methods in Javascript(js)